max-ishere/mithril/README.md

 Once you have the nightly version installed, type `cargo build --release` for an optimised binary.
 The binary can be found in the `target/release/` folder.

-Mithril expects a `config.toml` in the working directory.
-Copy the `default_config.toml` as `config.toml` to the Mithril working directory.
+Mithril expects a `mithril.toml` in the working directory.
+Copy the `default_config.toml` as `mithril.toml` to the Mithril working directory.
 You need at least configure your Monero address in the `[pool]` section for the reward and the `num_threads` depending on your machine (a good start is to use 2x number of your cores on your machine).

 If you get a `wrong instruction set` kind of error you can try to disable hardware AES with the `has_aes` flag in the